attl4s/attl4s.github.io/about.md

 permalink: /about/
 ---

-I've been immersed in the world of offensive security since 2018, with a strong focus on large corporate infraestructures, identity technologies (like Active Directory or Azure AD/Entra ID) and evading network/endpoint detection and response solutions.
+I've been immersed in the offensive security world since 2018, with a strong focus on large corporate infraestructures, identity technologies (like Active Directory or Azure AD/Entra ID) and evading network/endpoint detection and response solutions.
 This background enabled me to transition into my current role, dedicated exclusively to threat simulation / red teaming.
 I also enjoy sharing my learnings through presentations.

 If you are interested in knowing more about me, see the links below: